 EVIDENCE OF FINANCIAL SECURITY

-Port State Control inspections often found discrepancies resulted in deficiencies when the shipowner’s name on the Declaration of Maritime Labour Compliance (DMLC) differed from that on the certificate of financial security, as required by the MLC and issued by the P&I Club.
-This discrepancy arises because the DMLC, issued by the flag state, lists the registered owner’s name and address, while the P&I Club can only issue MLC financial certificates to its member, typically the ship owning company, which is often a different entity from the registered owner.
-Amending the financial security certificate to specify “name of the shipowner, or of the registered owner if different from the shipowner” has resolved this issue.
+Port State Control inspections often found discrepancies resulted in deficiencies when the shipowner’s name on the Declaration of Maritime Labour Compliance (DMLC) and Maritime Labour Certificate (MLC) differed from that on the certificate of financial security, as required by the MLC and issued by the P&I Club.
+This discrepancy arises because the DMLC and MLC, issued by the flag state, may sometimes list the ship management company’s name or the bareboat charterer as the shipowner.
+This typically happens when they have assumed responsibility for the operation of the ship from the owner, in accordance with the shipowner definition provided in MLC 2006.
+However, the P&I Clubs always held the position that MLC financial certificates should name registered owners and the widening of the definition of what may be included in the financial security certificates produced by the Club to include “name of the shipowner, or of the registered owner if different from the shipowner” has resolved this discrepancy.

 For a complete list of the 2022 MLC amendments, please refer to the official documentation available here.